thin-edge/thin-edge.io/docs/src/references/agent/operation-workflow.md

   adds an `url` property to the init message of the sub-operation.
 - Similarly, `input.url = "${.payload.config_update.url}"`
   adds an `url` property to the init message of the sub-operation, extracting this url from the calling command state.
-- Several such arguments can be added to the sub-operation initial state.
+- Several such arguments can be added to the sub-operation initial state payload.
   - All these individual arguments are combined into a JSON object value published on the sub-operation MQTT topic.
-  - The calling command excerpts are injected into this initial state are defined using the same path conventions as for script handlers.
+  - The calling command excerpts injected into this initial state are defined using the same path conventions as for script handlers.
   - If an `input.status` value is provided, this value will be ignored and replaced by `"init"` as this is the only valid value for the initial state of a command.
   - If no value at all is provided for `input`, then the default value is `{"status" = "init"}`.
-- For cases where there no one-to-one relationship between the properties of the current command state and the properties of sub-operation init state, the sub-operation init state can be computed using a script.
+- For cases where there is no one-to-one relationship between the properties of the current operation state and the properties of sub-operation init state, the sub-operation init state can be computed using a script.
   - `input_script = "/some/script/which/stdout/is/used/as/sub-operation/init/state"`
   - The input script can be passed parameters extracted from the current command state, *e.g.* `input_script = "/bin/extra_configuration_updates.sh ${.payload.device_profile}"`
-  - When the input script is successful, its stdout is used to determine the init state of the sub-operation
+  - When the input script is successful, its stdout is used to derive the init state of the sub-operation
       - From this output, only the excerpt between a `:::begin-tedge:::` header and a `:::end-tedge:::` trailer is decoded.
       - If this excerpt is a json payload, this payload is injected into the previous message payload (adding new fields, overriding overlapping ones, keeping previous unchanged ones).